 Enrichment Data

 This isn't a separate data type — it's a use case.
-Enrichment means taking records you already have (say, a list of names and companies) and appending missing fields like email, phone, job title, or company size.
-Many providers offer enrichment as their primary service.
+Data enrichment means taking records you already have (say, a list of names and companies) and appending missing fields like email, phone, job title, or company size.
+Many providers offer enrichment as their primary service, and it's where the single-source vs. multi-source distinction matters most.

 Why a Single Data Provider Rarely Covers Everything

-Here's something most comparison articles skip over: no single data vendor has complete coverage.
+Here's the problem most comparison guides gloss over: no single data vendor has complete coverage.

 The practical result?
 A typical single-source provider finds valid contact information for about 40–60% of the prospects you search for.
 That means for every 100 contacts you need, you're coming up empty on 40 to 60 of them.